RADICALLY CHANGING ACCESS TO LEGAL RESOURCES IN NORTH CAROLINA

 What are the sponsorship levels?

-Sponsorship opportunities begin at $2,500 for a Bronze level sponsor.
-Silver and Gold sponsorship levels are also available.
-Gold sponsors can sponsor an entire cohort with a theme that aligns with their mission (e.g., sustainability, community-building, biotech, education, health and fitness).
+Sponsorship opportunities begin at $2,500 to sponsor one company through the program.
+Sponsors can increase their impact by sponsoring several companies — and can even sponsor an entire cohort with a theme that aligns with their mission (e.g., sustainability, community-building, biotech, education, health and fitness).

 What do the sponsors receive?

 We are only looking for sponsors whose values align with our core mission: radically changing the access to legal services for under-represented founders.
-In addition, sponsors get direct exposure to the local startup ecosystem, marketing opportunities (including social media posts, newsletter advertisements, speaking engagements, networking events, media coverage, and a unique digital sponsor badge), and access to the grant recipients’ pipeline of clients and employees.
+Sponsors receive direct exposure to the local startup ecosystem, marketing opportunities (including social media posts, newsletter advertisements, speaking engagements, networking events, media coverage, and a unique digital sponsor badge), and access to the grant recipients’ pipeline of clients and employees.
 Most importantly, sponsors are able to to make a significant difference in the business trajectory of under-represented founders in North Carolina.

 How can I become a sponsor?